 Barry Lopez is best known as the author of Arctic Dreams, for which he received the National Book Award.
 Among his other nonfiction books are About This Life and Of Wolves and Men, which was a National Book Award finalist.
 He is also the author of several award-winning works of fiction, including Field Notes, Winter Count, and a novella-length fable, Crow and Weasel.
 His recent work includes Light Action in the Caribbean, Resistance—Lopez’s eloquent response to the recent ideological changes in American society, and a short story collaboration with artist Barry Moser titled Outside.
 He is also the co-editor with Debra Gwartney of Home Ground: Language for an American Landscape, a landmark work of language, geography, and folklore.
 His books, along with his magazine work, reflect a life of travel and cultural inquiry that has taken him to more than ninety countries.
-His new book will be a memoir titled Horizon (Knopf, March 2019).

 Once a landscape photographer, Barry Lopez continues to maintain close contact with a diverse community of artists.
 He is on the advisory board of Theater Grottesco in Santa Fe.
 He has collaborated with composer John Luther Adams on several concert and theater productions and spoken at openings for sculptor Michael Singer and photographer Robert Adams.
 In another arena of work, Barry Lopez collaborated with E.O.
 Wilson in the design of a university curriculum that combines the sciences and humanities in a new undergraduate major.
 Barry Lopez has also been the subject of a book by William E. Tydeman titled Conversations with Barry Lopez: Walking the Path of Imagination.
 A critical analysis of his fiction, Other Country: Barry Lopez and the Community of Artists was published in 2015 from the University of Arizona Press.